AllenFang/react-bootstrap-table/README.md

 ```html
 <link rel="stylesheet" href="./css/react-bootstrap-table-all.min.css">
 ```
-CSS files you can find in the css folder.
+The CSS files you can find in the css folder.

 ### Quick Demo
 ```js